Internationalization of React Native Apps

 Changing the active locale

-However, we don't recommend that you change the locale like this, as it can cause conflicts in how your app ui is localized.
+However, we don't recommend that you change the locale like this in mobile apps, as it can cause conflicts in how your app ui is localized.
 This is further explained here.

 Choosing the default locale